The Corporate Tax Planning Law Review: Mexico

 In other words, the arm's-length standard must be met in related-party transactions.
 In order to determine the arm's-length price, a functional analysis must be performed and certain transfer pricing methods must be used.
 The analysis and methods replicate those recommended by the OECD in its Transfer Pricing Guidelines for Tax Administrations and Multinational Enterprise to a very large extent.

 Accordingly, whenever designing a given transaction between related parties that may result in some form of a tax reduction, careful attention must be given to making sure that the transaction is necessary and that it has a sound business purpose, as explained before, but also that the conditions agreed therein are consistent with the arm's-length standard.

-In this regard, it is important to note that the Mexican tax authority is increasingly scrutinising intra-group transactions to verify compliance with the arm's-length standard with the associated risk of very large contingencies.
+In this regard, the Mexican tax authority is increasingly scrutinising intra-group transactions to verify compliance with the arm's-length standard with the associated risk of very large contingencies.
 Accordingly, when designing a structure, it is advisable to take a proactive approach by analysing the convenience of risk-mitigation strategies, such as requesting an advanced pricing agreement or even a bilateral advanced pricing agreement.

 Ownership structure of related parties

 When restructuring a group either within itself or for the purpose of bringing in new investors, it is of the utmost importance to consider that this reorganisation could seriously limit the use of an otherwise effective tax attribute used for planning purposes: losses.

 In Mexico, the transmission of losses is highly regulated and limited, as it is considered that this sort of arrangement is one of the most typical ways in which otherwise profitable companies reduce their tax liabilities.
 Some of those limitations are described below.

 Limitations in cases of spin offs and mergers

 Tax losses of a company cannot be transferred to another entity, except in the case of merger and spin-offs.